sbatururimi/tv-script-generation/README.md

+# Overview
 Building a Recurrent Neural network implementing LSTM cells in order to generate a new Simpsons TV script.
 The Simpsons dataset of scripts from 27 seasons was used.
 The Neural Network generates a new TV script for a scene at Moe's Tavern.
 The RNN was trained on GPU using FloydHub.

 In order to run it, setup Conda, then activate an environment:
 ```